vykuang/nba-stats-streamlit/docs/pytest.md

 Conversely, test absence of or incorrect env vars with `monkeypatch.delenv`

 Initial tests did not successfully set the test environment vars

+In my `train` function I've already called the env var and set it to the above constants.
+Setting new env vars after the fact does not change their value, and it did not affect the original assignment; they still only took from the defaults.

+But I need the top global assignment to use my `mlflow.MlflowClient` freely throughout the module.